 The airport itself was not as busy as we’d thought it might be but we were also flying out early morning on a Tuesday so that likely helped.
 We did have TSA Pre-Check which allowed us to take the faster check-in through security but since it wasn’t busy that didn’t make much difference.
 However, Pre-Check is good for 5 years so we should be making good use of it yet.

 Might as well cover getting back quick.
 It’s nearly the same as heading over but with the exception of needing to go through immigration on the way back in.
-Chicago was freaking stuffed when we got back and there appeared to be only 4 immigration desks as not enough security checks actually open when we landed.
+Chicago was freaking stuffed when we got back and there were only 4 immigration desks and not enough security checks actually open when we landed.
 We spent about 45 minutes waiting to get through the immigration line and then the security check.
 We also got the one person who actually needed to ask every immigration question and, since I’d brought one of my fancier acquisitions back as a carry-on, proceeded to ask where I got that, what it cost, who it was for, and so on.

 This is where Global Entry would have been useful.
 Global Entry would have allowed us to just scan our passports upon landing and then skip the immigration line and head straight for security.
 Would have easily saved us 30 minutes and it only costs $25 more than TSA Pre does plus it’s also good for 5 years.
 There were no open interviews for Global Entry in Wisconsin before our departure date though so we had to settle for TSA Pre-Check.